XiaomaiHu/XiaomaiHu/README.md

 ### 🛠️ A Little More About Me

 B.Arch from HUST, M.Arch from UC Berkeley, now turning into an AI Explorer.
-Currently pursuing a second CS master's at Georgia Tech (OMSCS).
+Currently pursuing a part-time CS master's at Georgia Tech (OMSCS).
 I want to build things at the intersection of logic and emotion.
 I enjoy finding elegant technical solutions to everyday problems.